mosincos/sabicube/README.md

 no plans to change the map-format.
 SabiCube is tested on 64-bit (Kubuntu) and 32-bit (KXStudio), and compiling should be fairly simple, just follow the installguide below.

-To get the latest version of this document, or SabiCube, please visit http://github.com/sandsound/sabicube
+To get the latest version of this document, please visit http://github.com/sandsound/sabicube/wiki